monatemedia/docker-engine-on-linux/README.md

 ## Publish Your First Project

-If you have not as yet created your own project you want to publish, you can create a new project on your local computer.
-Open a terminal in the location where you intend to create the application's file folder.
+Create a new project on your local computer.
+Open a terminal in the folder where you keep your coding projects.
 There is no need to manually create the folder, as the process will create the project folder for you.

-Create a new JavaScript project with Vite.
+Create a new React project with Vite.

 ```sh
 npm create vite@latest